hh859/swimming-club/README.md

   * All images is the work of Soo Burnell and belong to [Ignant](https://www.ignant.com/2019/07/31/soo-burnells-serene-series-of-swimming-pools-is-inspired-by-wes-andersons-aesthetic/) - which was an inspiration for the design of my website.
 For the next project, the images from Google would be sourced through usage rights.

 ## Acknowledgement
-  * I would like to express a big gratitude to my Tutor Komal, who helped me with coding issues I had throughout the project.
+  * I would like to express a big gratitude to my Tutor Komal, who provided a lot of help throughout the project.
 Also, I would like to thank my mentor Jack, who helped me navigate the project.